Skip to Content

 1 lightly packed cup of Italian parsley

-1 lightly packed cup of fresh oregano leaves (Take the leaves off the stem by running your hand backwards up the stem)
+1 lightly packed cup of fresh oregano leaves (Take the leaves off the stem by running your hand backward up the stem.)

 Salt and Pepper to taste